7jtv/tvguidegen/README.md

 --m3uchannels     Filename path with your channels names (Eg. From m3u playlist) in JSON format
                   or a Mongodb collection name.(Optionnal)

---host            Mongodb HOST URI.(Optionnal)
+--mongodb-uri     Mongodb HOST URI.(Optionnal)
                   If is set,--channels and --m3u-channels are selected from Mongodb\s collections
                   Default: 127.0.0.1

---db              Mongodb DATABASE Name.
+--mongodb-db      Mongodb DATABASE Name.
 (Optionnal)
                   Default: tvguide

 -l, --limit       Limit channels to generate.
 (Optionnal)